Blog Home

 • Serverless Architecture: Eliminates infrastructure management overhead.

-• Integration with AWS Ecosystem: Seamlessly works with other AWS services like Lambda, IoT Core, and QuickSight.
+• Integration with AWS Ecosystem: Seamlessly works with other AWS services like Lambda, IoT Core, QuickSight, and more.

 Comparing Amazon Timestream with Other TSDBs